Both defendants in Longmont postal shooting set for trial

 'Evidence is all circumstantial'

-Following the evidentiary part of the hearing, both Ritchie's and Schreiner's attorneys said prosecutors had not met the burned of proof needed to hold the defendants without bond.
+Following the evidentiary part of the hearing, both Ritchie's and Schreiner's attorneys said prosecutors had not met the burden of proof needed to hold the defendants without bond.

 Schreiner's attorneys pointed out her cellphone and postal scanner never left Loveland during the shooting window, and also noted that none of the security cameras could positively identify Schreiner as either the suspect fleeing the scene or the driver of the SUV.